yuvalmGS/gigaspaces-wiki-jekyll/xap97net/property-storage-type.markdown

 - **BinaryCustom** - Same as Binary, except that .NET serialization is used instead of `PBS` serialization.
 - **Document** - The space proxy will serialize the property value in `PBS` and the space will deserialize it as a `SpaceDocument`, and store it in the space as such.
 This allows matching on nested properties inside the property and to index these nested properties as well.

-(!)
-Indexing a property with a binary or custom binary storage type is not supported.
+{% exclamation %} Indexing a property with a binary or custom binary storage type is not supported.
 For more information about indexing see [Indexing|Indexing].

 # Interoperability